London Britain Township, Pennsylvania

-London Britain Township is a township in Chester County, Pennsylvania.
+London Britain Township is a township in Chester County, Pennsylvania, United States.
 The population was 3,139 at the 2010 census.
-White Clay Creek Preserve is a Pennsylvania state park in London Britain Township along White Clay Creek.
+White Clay Creek Preserve is a Pennsylvania state park in London Britain Township, along White Clay Creek.

 History

 On March 14, 1681, William Penn received a charter from the King of England for a grant of land to establish a colony in the New World.
 This colony was named Pennsylvania, or Penn's Woods.
 The Township of London Britain was organized in 1725 from a tract of land belonging to the London Company of Great Britain.
 The southernmost part of the township was originally disputed territory between Pennsylvania and Maryland, resolved eventually by the Mason–Dixon line.
 The southernmost section of the township formed the northern section of New Munster, a large settlement tract established by Maryland and named after the southern province of Munster in Ireland.
 New Munster acted as an early genesis point and catalyst for large Scotch-Irish settlement and expansion into Chester County and points west in Pennsylvania.

 Lunn's Tavern and the Thompson Farm are listed on the National Register of Historic Places.